Table of Contents

 While Larry Hoover’s trial was in progress, his girlfriend Winndye Jenkins gave birth to their son Larry Hoover Jr. on November 5, 1973.

-Sentence in William Young Murder Case (1973)
+Trial and Conviction in William Young Murder Case (1973)

 On December 10, 1973 Cook County Circuit Court Judge Frank Wilson awarded both Larry Hoover and Andrew Howard sentences of 150 to 200 years of jail for the murder of William Young.